 So rather than building out 400+ individual emails, users create one email per topic that automatically displays the variable content that matches the conditions for the person receiving the message.

 Unlike other fields where sales cycles usually kick off when a lead enters the funnel, higher education communication cycles tie to the admissions calendar.
 It’s natural then that communications have historically been scheduled by date.

-Automation is changing that.
+Automated communication is changing that.
 Colleges and universities are now able to plan their communications based on actions prospects take, such as submitting a request for information form.